All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound for acid reflux combines the two things heartburn patients need most from a GLP-1 medication: the most weight loss and the least vomiting.
 Tirzepatide 15 mg produces 22.5% average weight loss (enough to resolve obesity-related reflux in the majority of patients) while causing vomiting in only 5% to 9% of patients, protecting the esophagus from the repeated acid exposure that higher-vomiting medications cause during the adjustment period.

-Understanding Why Zepbound Is Different
+How Why Zepbound Is Different

 Most discussions about GLP-1 medications for acid reflux focus on the tension between short-term worsening (from gastric emptying delay and nausea) and long-term improvement (from weight loss).
 Zepbound shifts this balance more favorably than any other option because its dual GIP/GLP-1 mechanism produces less GI distress while its weight loss exceeds all competitors .

 The GIP receptor component is the key differentiator.
 GIP activation appears to partially buffer the GLP-1-mediated gastric emptying delay and GI irritation.
-The result is a medication that reaches the same or better weight loss endpoints through a path that is more comfortable for the GI tract.
+The result is a medication that reaches the same or better weight loss endpoints through a path that's more comfortable for the GI tract.
 For acid reflux patients, this translates to a shorter, less severe adjustment period before the weight-loss benefits take over.

 What the Research Shows